yannisl/phd/README.md

 interface in future releases.
 There is a large amount of work still to be carried out to improve the template styles provided, to test it more thoroughly and to add a number of improvements in the special designs.
+At present I estimate that I have completed about 70% of the work that needs to be done.

 __The package as it stands is not production stable.__